 How far should downspouts drain from the house?

-Downspouts should drain far enough that water cannot run back toward the foundation.
-The right distance depends on slope, soil, concrete, window wells, and roof water volume.
+They should drain far enough that water cannot run back toward the foundation.
+The right distance depends on slope, soil, roof water volume, concrete, window wells, and where the water exits.

 Is three feet away from the house enough?

-Splash blocks can help reduce soil impact, but many are too short to move roof water far enough from the foundation on their own.
+Splash blocks can help reduce soil impact, but many do not move water far enough away from the foundation.
+They work best when the ground already slopes away from the home.

 Only if the concrete slopes away from the house.
-If the concrete slopes back toward the foundation, it can send water right back to the home.
+If the sidewalk, patio, or driveway slopes toward the foundation, it can send water right back to the home.

 Are underground drains better than extensions?

-Call Ernie’s Gutter at 720 346 ROOF.
-We inspect gutters, downspouts, extensions, soil slope, concrete drainage, and foundation water concerns in the Denver area.
+Call Ernie's Gutter at 720 346 ROOF.
+We inspect gutters, downspouts, extensions, soil slope, concrete drainage, and foundation water concerns around Denver homes.

 OUR SERVICES